Paomo

-Paomo is a specialty of Shaanxi cuisine and is a typical food eaten in the city of Xi'an and other cities of Guanzhong.
-It is a hot stew of chopped-up steamed leavened flat bread, known regionally as mo (馍 (饃, mó)), cooked in lamb broth and served with lamb meat, sometimes substituted with beef.
+Paomo is a popular specialty of Shaanxi cuisine common throughout Xi'an and other cities of Guanzhong.
+It is a hot stew of minced steamed leavened flatbread, known regionally as mo (馍 (饃, mó)), cooked and served with lamb or beef.

 Lamb paomo (羊肉泡馍 (羊肉泡饃, yángròu pàomó)) is made of lamb soup and a great amount of unleavened flat bread.
 When making this dish, the cook breaks the bread into small pieces and adds them to the lamb soup.
 The beef version is beef paomo (牛肉泡馍 (牛肉泡饃, niúròu pàomó)).
 Paomo is often eaten with pickled garlic and chili sauce.

 Production

 The mo used in paomo is a type of shaobing, baked from unleavened flour.
 Lamb or beef is boiled with bones, Sichuan pepper, star anise, tsaoko, cinnamon, and other spices until the meat is tender and the broth is done.
 In traditional restaurants, customers must break up the bread themselves first into thumb-sized chunks before handing it back to the chef.
 The restaurant then boils the broth, thins it with hot water, and adds in the prepared meat along with cellophane noodles.
 After the soup is heated up, the broken-up bread is added in before being topped off with spices and a drizzle of lamb oil.
 Customers may then add chili oil, cilantro, or garlic to their liking.
 The garlic is sometimes pickled in a sour-sweet vinegar and sugar concoction.